View the Images & Articles Gallery page.

 ---> Steve Byers was one of the owners, he was a lawyer for the Civil Liberty Union, his partner was Offie Hobs and was also the president of the Brew City Bears.
 I think part of the problem was the size of the bar (where they served drinks) did not allow very much back and forth movement.
 Sage met there a bunch of times.
 I also think that because Steve worked two jobs plus running the bar became too much and lead to the decision to close it.

-Credits: Bar history by Jamie Taylor with recollections by other Facebook contributors.
+Credits: Bar history by Don Schwamb and Jamie Taylor with recollections by other Facebook contributors.

-Website contents, design and arrangement by Don Schwamb.
+Website concept, contents, design and arrangement by Don Schwamb.